by Tom Kilps

 When I was 14, I was set up to join my first summer intensive.
 It happen to be a ballet summer program.
 So, I had to purchase my first pair of black tights and a dance belt.
 My mom took me to the local dancewear boutique.
 This is the kind of boutique when you step inside, you get hit with the smell of leather Capezio shoes and the sight of way too much pink.
 This was an interesting shopping experience, to say the least.
 Immediately upon arrival, my mom says to the sales clerk, “he needs tights and a dance belt.”
 Thanks mom for the embarrassment!

 When I first saw what the dance belt looked like, I cried a little inside.
 “It’s a thong?!”
 I had no idea why it had to be a thong.
 I think I got a quick explanation from the sales clerk about not having underwear lines.
 If I recall, I wasn’t able to try the dance belt or tights on in the dressing room.
 You normally aren’t allowed to just put on a dance belt before you purchase it.
 It’s a sanitary thing.
-At 14, I was clearly a size small anyway, so there wasn’t an issue with guessing what size dance belt and tights I needed to wear.
+At 14, I had a small build so size small was clearly correct, so there wasn’t an issue with guessing what size dance belt and tights I needed to wear.

 I remember returning home after the “fun” shopping experience of buying thong and thinking, I should probably go to my room, lock the door, and try this horrible thing on.
 I tried it on and didn’t like it at all.
 I thought to myself, what guy would wear a thong?

 I did eventually accept the fact I would have to wear this dance belt in my summer program classes.
 Oh, and for the record, I think I had bought more than one dance belt.
 You need more than one if you are taking classes every day.